Redninja106/simulationframework/README.md

 </div>

 SimulationFramework is a cross-platform library for creative coding, game development, and graphical apps built on .NET 6.
-Designed with simplicity and ease of use in mind, it cuts down on development time for easy rapid prototyping.
+Designed with simplicity and ease of use in mind, it cuts down on development time for quick and easy prototyping.

 [Join the discord server!](https://discord.gg/V4X2vTvV2G)